 1. The Contractor shall comply with the requirements set forth in the Energy Conservation Code as may be applicable to the AHJ.
-2. Except for equipment or systems under the purview of other disciplines, elevator and escalator equipment provided by the Contractor requiring compliance shall include, but not be limited to: - a.
-Energy efficiencies of car interior lighting and ventilation. - b.
+2. Except for equipment or systems under the purview of other disciplines, elevator equipment provided by the Contractor requiring compliance shall include, but not be limited to: - a.
+Gear ratio efficiencies in geared machines. - b.
+Energy efficiencies of geared and gearless motors. - c.
+Absorption of regenerated power for elevators. - d.
+Energy efficiencies of car interior lighting and ventilation. - e.
 Automatic operation of car interior lighting and ventilation through the individual car controller.